microsoft/nova-facade/packages/nova-react-test-utils/README.md

 };
 ```

 This time not resolvers are queued up front so inside [play](https://storybook.js.org/docs/react/writing-stories/play-function#page-top) one needs to manually resolve/reject graphql operations.
-To get the environment created for this specific story one can use `getEnvForStory` function.
+To get the environment created for this specific story one can use `getNovaEnvironmentDecorator` function.
 Later similarly to examples for unit test, full customization power of apollo-mock-client is available.

 For more real life examples please check the [examples package](../examples/src/).